doshi100/TeamToGather/README.md

-things to work on/things I did last night and it deleted
+things to work on
 -------------------------------
-- make a method that checks if the current username passed in registration is used, if it is, dont allow it and notify the user.
+- save EACH INPUT FROM THE USER **and save it on Viewstate"

 refrence to subjects
 ---------------------